 Part 1: Final extension of student loan repayments

 The final extension of student loan repayment will be through December 31st, 2022.
-Payments will resume in January 2023.
+Payments will resume no later than June 2023.

 Part 2: Providing debt relief to low- and middle-income families